BrettHallen/MicroProfessor/MPF-III/README.md

 Images of my MPF-III/311 machine's inards.

 ## Keyboard
-My in-progress attempt to develop a home brew replacement for the original Multitech keyboard.
+My in-progress attempt to develop a home brew replacement for the original Multitech keyboard.<br>

+The keyboard looks to be similar to the Multitech AccuFeel so this is perhaps a possible replacment, if one of those could be found of course.

 ## ROMs
 Dumps of the ROMs from my machine, plus also some analysis of the keyboard microcontroller code and maybe other parts that differ from a standard Apple IIe.